benjamingiblin/ClippingPipeline/README.md

    mv Clipping_Pipeline/Install_Pipeline .

-3. Open Clipping_Pipeline/Install_Pipeline/Install_Pipeline.sh.
+3. Open Install_Pipeline/Install_Pipeline.sh.
 Comment-out the fail-safe line "exit 0" which prevents the installation script being ran accidentally.
 Ensure that the Pipeline_DIR variable correctly points to the subdirectory into which you cloned the pipeline.
 Assuming you named the subdirectory "Clipping_Pipeline" as suggested by step 1., then this line shouldn't need any modification.

-4. Change into the clipping pipeline subdirectory (cd Clipping_Pipeline/ ).
-Run the installation script:
+4. Run the installation script:

    Install_Pipeline/Install_Pipeline.sh